g-leech/argmin-gravitas/_posts/2018-03-01-Russell's-anti-scepticism.markdown

 <ol start="8">
 	<li><i>Lack norm of doubt</i>: If not sufficiently grounded, any belief is open to legitimate doubt.</li>
 	<li><i>Infallibilist norm of assertion</i>: You ought not believe p if p is open to legitimate doubt.</li>
-	<li><i>Prove-it norm</i>: The bur­den of proof for any claim falls to the claimant.</li>
+	<li><i>Prove-it norm</i>: The burden of proof for any claim falls to the claimant.</li>
 </ol>

 (8) and (10) are essential to critical thinking – but when combined with internalism (6), they generate a destructive sceptical demand: hyperbolic doubt and synchronic reconstruction in sequence: “_take the totality of things you believe, subtract [your] claim and everything that you cannot defend without assuming it, and now show that the claim is correct_.”

 Russell thinks this is impossible (see norm 5’), and tries to block this scale of scepticism by showing the position it entails to be unreasonable, and so negligible.
-(He is in effect defending the bare thesis _Dog­ma­tism_, that at least one of one’s knowledge-claims is true, & that one knows it is.)
+(He is in effect defending the bare thesis _Dogmatism_, that at least one of one’s knowledge-claims is true, & that one knows it is.)

 Reconstructed:

 P1.
 If it is impossible to meet a demand, then that demand is unreasonable.
 P2.
 It is impossible to meet the sceptical demand.
 P3.
 If the demand is unreasonable, then the sceptical position is unreasonable.
 C. The sceptical position is unreasonable. (by double modus ponens)

 But this requires a further epistemic norm underlying the whole attitude:

 <ol start="11">
-	<li><i>Dogmatic norm</i>: It is unrea­son­able to doubt dogmatism if there are no possible rea­sons that could persuade some­one who doesn’t believe it to believe it. </li>
+	<li><i>Dogmatic norm</i>: It is unreasonable to doubt dogmatism if there are no possible reasons that could persuade someone who doesn’t believe it to believe it. </li>
 </ol>

 This is obviously ad hoc, but it has bigger problems.
 Say there are only two possibilities: